c2700/Simply-Install-Arch/README.md

 <br><h3>5. autoset timezone:</h3>

-- [ ] set default locale as english based on the tz selected if locale is not set. if tz (and/or) locale is not selected then prompt to select tz first (if not selected) then prompt for locale selection
+- [ ] set default locale as english based on the tz selected if locale is not set.
+If tz (and/or) locale is not selected then prompt to select tz first (if not selected) then prompt for locale selection